Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Polynomial transformations of unitaries

 \end{theorem}

 Note that $f$ is smooth in $[-1, \lambda]$.
-To apply Theorem~\ref{thm:jackson}, one can extend $f$ to a smooth function $g$ up to a constant.
+To apply Theorem~\ref{thm:jackson}, one can extend $f$ to a smooth function $g$ up to a constant, while maintaining the relation with $\tau$.
 When $g$ is defined in $[-\pi, \pi]$, $g$ will be naturally periodic as long as the behaviors of $g$ at $x = \pm \pi$ coincides.
 One example of such $g$ can be a multiplication between $f$ and a ``bump function'' $\rho$.
 Here $\rho:[-\pi, \pi] \to [0, 1]$ is defined as

 with $\beta$ given as

 \begin{lemma}~ Let $\tau > 0$, $\lambda \in (0, 1]$, $\mu \in (0, 1/\tau]$ and $\rho$ be as defined in Equation~\eqref{eqn:bump def}.
 Then $g(x) = \rho(x) \cdot e^{\tau(x - \lambda- \mu)}$ satisfies \begin{enumerate} \item $g(x) = e^{\tau(x - \lambda- \mu)}$ for all $x \in [-1, \lambda]$ ; \item $\abs{g(x)} \leq 1$ for all $x \in [-\pi, \pi]$ ; \item $g$ is smooth on $[-\pi, \pi]$. \end{enumerate} \end{lemma} \begin{proof} The first and second conditions holds by the construction of $g$.
 Sine the product of smooth functions are smooth, the rest of the proof is to show $\rho$ in Equation~\eqref{eqn:bump def} is smooth on $[-\pi, \pi]$.